cncwebproject/mynewrepo/README.md

 # mynewrepo
-mynewrepo this is my des.
+this is my des.
-this is my repo -- ujjwal suman
+# this is my repo -- ujjwal suman